Rishabh5321/better-control-flake/README.md

 This repository provides a Nix flake for Better-control, A GTK-themed control panel for Linux 🐧

-NOTE :- Please Enable `services.power-profiles-daemon.enable = true;` if you are having power profile changeing issues.
+NOTE :- Please Enable `services.power-profiles-daemon.enable = true;` if you are having power profile changing issues.

 ## Table of Contents
 1. [Features](#features)